Printed from www.nzmeccano.com

 Installing the headers in the Adafruit motor shield

 The Adafruit web site gives instructions for installing headers, terminal blocks for the motor connections and headers for servos and the power jumper.
 However with the latest kits all you need to do is to install the four strips of headers around the edge of the board.
 These have been left so as to give you the choice between simple male headers and stacking headers, which allow you to stack another shield on top.
-The shield from AliExpress has stacking headers installed and does not require any soldering.
+The shields from Ebay and AliExpress have stacking headers installed and do not require any soldering.

 Putting the system together

-First plug the terminal shield into the Arduino Mega, taking care that the headers are aligned correctly and no pins are bent.
+First plug the terminal shield into the Arduino, taking care that the headers are aligned correctly and no pins are bent.
 Figure 2 shows a two-part shield installed.
 Then plug the motor shield into the terminal shield.
 Your system is now complete, as shown in Figure 3.

 Getting started with the Arduino software